This initiative contributes to the Smart Cities Marketplace:

 3. Assist the BM&F Action Cluster / Initiative Leadership to identify research questions which can be handled through working groups of this Initiative

-- Identify and rope in the city mayors / deputy mayors and city players in industry, academia, civil society with whom we can commence a dialogue of sharing what we learnt in SCC1 projects.
+- Identify and rope in the city mayors / deputy mayors and city players in industry, academia, civil society with whom we can commence a dialogue of sharing what we learnt in of pioneering cities such as the EU-funded SCC1 Lighthouses projects.
 This leading to top level ambassadorship for sustainable city players working together, and a clear message to officers in the respective stakeholder ‘units’ to work together and achieve together.

 Liaise with the officers in the respective stakeholder ‘units’ to identify the areas where quick gains can be made – starting from what has been synthesised in Business Model deliverables (as above) and also where rich data exists on what was bought, the decisions behind those purchases, the Returns on Investment, the models for public financing and / or public-private partnerships, etc….